 A list of vehicles able to handle the elements wouldn’t be complete without a Land Rover.
 The LR2 is Land Rover’s response to a quickly growing crossover SUV market and while it is smaller, it retains Land Rover’s legendary off-road performance.
 With many computer and mechanical systems assisting the driver, the LR2 takes away much of the driver’s stress when the roads get ugly.
 It is hard to go wrong with a luxury SUV that also features off-road capability.

-No matter which model you are end up looking at, an all-wheel drive vehicle often provides a much better driving experience in sloppy conditions.
+No matter which model you end up looking at, an all-wheel drive vehicle often provides a much better driving experience in sloppy conditions.
 The peace of mind gained by having this feature is hard to measure.
 Yet, getting home safely with less stress is well worth the investment.